 The CSS Profile has several specific asset protection allowances, such as allowances for emergency reserves and education savings, but not a general asset protection allowance.

-If you change the assets at the last minute, document the change by printing out the asset value from the account’s web site.
+If you change the assets at the last minute, document the change by printing out the asset value from the account’s website.
 Otherwise, the asset value will be based on the most recent account statement.

 Which Assets Are Reportable on the FAFSA?